 Our expertise is award-winning and our innovations are making water services and natural water bodies more resilient and sustainable.
 Our research for low-income countries has improved the lives and livelihoods of the most vulnerable people by helping them to manage precious water supplies and improve sanitary conditions.

-Our Water courses include:
+Our Water MSc courses include:

 - Water and Sanitation for Development MSc

-- Environmental Water Management MSc
+- Advanced Water Management MSc

 - Water and Wastewater Engineering MSc